Brian Spencer

-Brian Roy "Spinner" Spencer (September 3, 1949 – June 3, 1988) was a Canadian professional ice hockey player who played ten seasons in the National Hockey League for the Buffalo Sabres, Toronto Maple Leafs, New York Islanders and Pittsburgh Penguins.
+Brian Roy "Spinner" Spencer (September 3, 1949 – June 3, 1988) was a Canadian professional ice hockey player who played ten seasons in the National Hockey League for the Toronto Maple Leafs, New York Islanders, Buffalo Sabres, and Pittsburgh Penguins.

 Career

 Brian Spencer was drafted in the fifth round, 55th overall by the Toronto Maple Leafs in the 1969 NHL Entry Draft.
-On December 12, 1970, when Spencer was called up to play with the Leafs in what would be his first NHL game on television, he telephoned his father Roy in British Columbia to tell him to watch the game that night on Hockey Night in Canada.
+On December 12, 1970, when Spencer was called up to play with the Leafs in what was his first NHL game on television, he telephoned his father Roy in British Columbia to tell him to watch the game that night on Hockey Night in Canada.
 Spencer was to be interviewed between periods of the game.
 However, a game featuring the Vancouver Canucks versus the California Golden Seals was aired instead.
 Infuriated, Roy Spencer drove 135 km to Prince George, where the closest TV station, CKPG-TV (then a CBC Television affiliate), is located.
-When he arrived, he ordered station staff, at gunpoint, to broadcast the Maple Leafs game instead.
+When he arrived, he ordered station staff, at gunpoint, to broadcast the Maple Leafs game or, if no feed was available, to turn off the hockey entirely.
 The station complied, but as Roy Spencer left the station, he was confronted by the RCMP.
 After a brief stand-off Roy Spencer was shot and killed.

 After several seasons with Toronto and the New York Islanders, Spencer was acquired by the Buffalo Sabres.
 Spencer had his best offensive production in a Sabres uniform when he scored 41 points (12 goals, 29 assists) in 1974–75.
 Spencer played well in Buffalo and was extremely popular with the fans at Buffalo's Memorial Auditorium.
 His hustle, aggressive play, and hitting ability were things the fans admired.
-Spencer developed into a solid two-way player.
-He would however be dealt to the Pittsburgh Penguins in September 1977.
+Spencer developed into a solid two-way player, and participated in the 1975 Stanley Cup Finals with the Sabres, who were ultimately defeated by the Philadelphia Flyers, 4 games to 2.
+He was, however, traded to the Pittsburgh Penguins in September 1977.

 His offensive production declined as he took on the role of a checking forward with the Penguins.
 Spencer's last NHL season came in 1978–79 when he played seven games for Pittsburgh.
 He then finished his playing career in the AHL (Binghamton, Springfield and Hershey) and retired after the 1979–80 season.